-Mindax will now review further development opportunities for Mt Forrest, including (subject to the SHA) seeking alternative joint venture partners to assist with development.
+Mindax, as Manager of the joint venture, is reviewing further development opportunities for Mt Forrest, including (subject to the SHA) seeking alternative joint venture partners to assist with development.
+The Company refreshed its agreement with Mr Huang Yueguang to assist in introducing development partners for Mt Forrest.
+Discussions with potential partners are ongoing.